DorageSid/CODSOFT-java/README.md

    -  java <file name>
 The game window will open, allowing you to play the Number Game.
 #### Technology Used
-'Java' : The game is developed using the Java programming language.
+programming language 'Java' : The game is developed using the Java programming language.

 'Swing': The graphical user interface (GUI) is created using the Swing library, allowing for a simple and interactive design.
 #### Game Rules